skip to main content

 Edward J. Minskoff Pavilion at sunset, as seen from the Red Cedar River

 As business professionals, you will be held to certain expectations around ethical and appropriate conduct.
 There are some universal principles, such as integrity and respect, but each discipline emphasizes different areas of conduct based on the ethical needs of that profession.
-Review the Codes of Ethics for your major’s professional associations to ensure you act in line with those expectations.
+Review the codes of ethics for your major’s professional associations to ensure that you are acting in line with those expectations.

 Contact Information